replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 ![Required field for the Ingress Hostname](../assets/required-ingress-hostname.png)

-There are no sensible default values for the options in the "Slackernews Core" group, so let's move on temporarily to the "Certificates" group.
+There are no sensible default values for the options in the "SlackerNews Core" group, so let's move on temporarily to the "Certificates" group.
 The application will always run over TLS, but we can default to generating a self-signed certificate.